Reverend Dr. Charles Edgar Haupt (1917) Mn Historical Society

-The company was bolstered both by money & bank connections of the Haupt family, as well as its connection with the railroad.
-Their father served as President of the Northern Pacific Railroad until 1884.
+The company was bolstered both by railroad and bank connections of the Haupt family.
 Given the company shared the name with the railroad, the family connection may have secured favorable freight rates contrary to the frequent speculation by some historians that the Medora venture failed due to price fixing by the railroads to protect their real or imagined partnership with established stockyards and meat packers in Chicago.
 Other historians attribute the venture's failure to customer preference for corn-feed vs. grass-fed beef.
 Yet the same business model worked for similar operations in Fargo and Grand Forks only a few years later.

-After two years the Haupt brothers pulled out of the partnership.
-As reported to a Theodore Roosevelt biographer, the Marquis ignored their advice repeatedly, spreading his investments across too many ventures in Medora, building too much or too big, and trying to raise (pigs, cows, beef cattle and sheep) and/or process too many types of animals (bison, beef cattle and sheep).
-The brothers also attributed his failure to not negotiating the best prices for his stock and not cutting their losses when they had the chance.
-C. Edgar and Herman, Jr. exchanged their stock for bonds in the company, and considered themselves fortunate to get out before the company closed entirely in the summer of 1887.
-Western Dakota Territory experienced a terrible winter in 1886-87 when 60 - 75% of all the livestock did not survive.
+After two years, the Haupt brothers pulled out of the partnership.
+As later reported to a Theodore Roosevelt biographer, de Mores ignored their advice repeatedly.
+The Marquis spread investments across too many ventures in Medora, built too much or too big, and tried to raise (pigs, cows, beef cattle and sheep) and/or process too many types of animals (bison, beef cattle and sheep).
+The brothers also attributed his failure to not negotiating the best prices for livestock and not cutting their losses when they had the chance.
+The Haupt brothers exchanged their stock for company bonds and considered themselves fortunate to get out before it closed down entirely in the summer of 1887.
+Western Dakota Territory experienced a terrible winter in 1886-87 when 60-75% of all the livestock were lost.

 In 1892, C. Edgar Haupt was designated as first Rector of the Messiah Episcopal Church in St. Paul, although he served informally as rector prior to that time.
-He eventually returned to the Seabury Divinity School in Fairbault, Minnesota and received a Doctor of Divinity degree in 1909.
-He returned to St. Matthew's as rector from 1909 to 1931.
-He would spearhead the effort to build a larger church in 1914 which currently serves the congregation.
-He would take on other leadership roles for several of the church's auxillary services until his ultimate retirement in 1938.
+He returned to the Seabury Divinity School in Faribault, Minnesota and earn a Doctor of Divinity degree in 1909.
+He served as rector at St. Matthew's from 1909 to 1931.
+He spearheaded the effort to build a larger church in 1914 which currently serves the congregation.
+He took on multiple leadership roles for many of the church's auxiliary services until his ultimate retirement in 1938.